jpbourgeon/pouchdb-nextjs-router/docs/02_advanced_usage_with_middleware.md

 1. The router parses the url to find a matching route.
 If the method is HEAD, the `headers` route is chosen.
 If no route could be found it defaults to the `not_found` route.
 1. Depending on the route, the query is decoded and the body is parsed as a json or a raw value.
 They are made available in `req.locals.nextPouchDBRouter`.
 1. The router executes any `onRequest` middleware which name matches the identified route name.
-Every matching `onRequest` middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOtherPreMiddleware` value to true.
+Every matching `onRequest` middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOnRequestMiddleware` value to true.
 1. If `skipCoreFunction` is falsy and `res.locals.HTTPStatusCode` is lower than 400 it executes the matching route core function.
 Unlike middleware functions, only one matching route core function is executed during each API call.
    - Inside the `/db/_changes` route core function, the `onResponse` middlewares stack is called just before the router sends intermediate results.
-1. If `skipOtherPostMiddleware` is falsy and `res.locals.HTTPStatusCode` is lower than 400, it executes any matching `onResponse` middleware.
-Every matching `onResponse` middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOtherPostMiddleware` value to true.
+1. If `skipOnResponseMiddleware` is falsy and `res.locals.HTTPStatusCode` is lower than 400, it executes any matching `onResponse` middleware.
+Every matching `onResponse` middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOnResponseMiddleware` value to true.
 1. The router sends `res.locals.HTTPStatusCode` and the stringified `res.locals.data` as a result

 ## Available routes and methods